afBejarano/EscapeRoomVR/README.md

 ## How to test

 You will be guided by voice to solve 3 puzzles that requires to move objects in a room.
 This will take you about 10 minutes.
-We will collect anonymous data of the actions you take in the game, in the end we will ask you to fill a form, which will take you about 5 minutes.
+We will collect anonymous data of the actions you take in the game.
+In the end we will ask you to fill a form, which will take you about 5 minutes.
 You will require a space of about 3x3 meters (or 10 x 10 ft.).
+You can leave the test whenever you want, if you decide to do so.

-If you agree to follow this test continue to these steps:
+If you agree to perform this test, please follow these steps:

 1. Sideload the APK into the Oculus Quest:
    * Using Powershell (_You must have installed adb_):